 We selected the programs based on the quality of the program, the types of courses offered, the faculty, rankings, awards, and reputation, including the school's reputation for effectively providing online degree programs.

-Communications master's degree programs explore advanced topics, including branding, strategic communication management, persuasion, political communication, and multimedia authoring.
-Most communications curricula also include focused writing courses in specialty areas, like writing for public relations, speeches, opinion writing, and promotional writing.
+Communication master's degree programs explore advanced topics such as branding, strategic communication management, persuasion, political communication, and multimedia writing.
+Most communications programs also include writing courses in areas such as writing for public relations, speeches, opinion writing, and promotional writing.
 Many programs emphasize digital media, which prepares students to manage online marketing and social media accounts.

 Online classes meet the same standards as traditional classes but offer much more freedom and flexibility.
 Students submit homework, take tests, and engage in class discussions online.
 Some online programs move in a synchronous format, meaning students must log on at a set time each day to watch live lectures or chat with peers.
 Asynchronous programs allow students to complete classwork and participate in discussion boards on their own time as long as they meet a set deadline.

-Organized, self-motivated students thrive in online communications master's programs, which prepare graduates to work under minimum supervision; however, some online programs do have in-person components, like monitored exams or annual three-day seminars.
+Organized, self-motivated students thrive in online communication master's programs, which prepare graduates to work under minimum supervision.
+However, some online programs do have in-person components, like monitored exams or annual three-day seminars.
 Pay attention to in-person requirements when researching programs and keep in mind that most colleges don't pay for transportation costs.
-If you attend an online school in California but live in Missouri, budget accordingly.
+If you attend an online school in California but live in Missouri, plan accordingly.

-The Advantages of a Master's Degree in Communications
+The Advantages of a Master's Degree in Communication

-Meanwhile, graduates with master's degrees in communications earn jobs as managers or directors, or work in the higher education sector as college professors, where they can teach the next generation and enjoy a flexible schedule.
-If you're unsure about whether you should continue your education, consider the average salary differences between professionals with bachelor's and master's degrees in the table below:
+Meanwhile, graduates with master's degrees in communication earn jobs as managers or directors, or work in the higher education sector as college professors, where they can teach the next generation and enjoy a flexible schedule.
+If you're unsure about whether you should continue your education, consider the average salary differences between professionals with bachelor's and master's degrees below.

 Average Salary by Degree Level